jborgers/PMD-jPinpoint-rules/README.md

 ## PMD tool

-After installing the tool you can run `pmd.bat` similar to the following
+After installing the tool you can run `pmd.sh` or `pmd.bat` similar to the following

     pmd.bat \
         -R $java-performance-code-checks/rulesets/java/jpinpoint-rules.xml \